Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 You can read more fun and interesting facts about Barcelona here.

 Fun and interesting facts about Costa Brava

-- Costa Brava, or brave coast, is a stretch of coast that runs from the border with France all the way to Blanes and which gets its name from the many cliffs, rugged coastal areas, coves and mountains.
+- Costa Brava, or rugged coast, is a stretch of coast that runs from the border with France all the way to Blanes, and which gets its name from the many cliffs, rugged coastal areas, coves and mountains.
 Many of the roads, especially closer to France, are narrow winding paths with just one lane so driving can be a bit dizzying.

 - The area is of great cultural and heritage importance and has been inhabited since Iberian times in the 7th century BC.
 Its strategic location on the Mediterranean coast attracted Greek traders who settled in the area of Empuries in the 5th century BC, which later on became the first Roman port city in Spain inhabited until the 3rd century BC when Barcino grew in importance.
 During our trip to Barcelona and Costa Brava we will be staying at a hotel that once hosted the archeologists who discovered and worked on the preservation of Empuries, located nearby.

 - Besides Iberian tribes, Greeks and Romans, Costa Brava developed and expanded during the Middle Ages when many of the well preserved coastal towns were built.
 Tossa de Mar, Pals or Peratallada are some of the best kept examples of that growth.